Lasagne/Lasagne/docs/index.rst

 User's Guide
 ------------

 This part of the documentation is mostly prose.
 It starts with installation instructions for setting up Lasagne, then walks step-by-step through an example of using Lasagne to classify MNIST digits.
+Finally, there are some hints for new Lasagne developers what to install and where to start.

 .. toctree::
   :maxdepth: 2

   user/installation
   user/tutorial
+  user/development

 API Reference
 -------------